1) What is the legal framework governing bribery in Portugal?

-- Holders of political office or a high public office can be prosecuted for bribery offences under Law no. 34/87, of July 16.
+- Holders of political office or a high public office can be prosecuted for bribery offenses under Law no. 34/87, of 16 July.

-- Private sector workers who receive an advantage, and private individuals, public officials and legal entities who give an advantage offered or promised, to foreign officers or private sector workers can be prosecuted for bribery offences under Law no. 20/2008 of April 21.
+- Private sector workers who receive an advantage, and private individuals, public officials and legal entities who give an advantage offered or promised, to foreign officers or private sector workers can be prosecuted for bribery offenses under Law no. 20/2008 of 21 April.

 Yes, facilitation payments are considered bribery, no matter how small the amount.